albertkawmi/pong/README.md

     dx = -dx;
   } else {
     // ball missed the paddle
-    // reset its position to the centre of the court x = canvasWidth / 2;
+    // reset its position to the centre of the canvas x = canvasWidth / 2;
     y = canvasHeight / 2;
     dy = -dy;